Benefits of swimming in pregnancy

 You may want to wear goggles so you can swim with your head down.
 This keeps your body straighter, which is better for your back.
 Try to avoid making too many strong twisting movements, as these could overwork your deep tummy muscles or strain your ligaments.

 You may find it painful to kick your legs in breast stroke style If you have pelvic girdle pain (PGP)/symphysis pubis dysfunction (SPD).

 - Speak to your midwife or doctor before exercising if you have a medical condition or have had any problems in previous pregnancies.
 You may need to take extra care or stop exercising.

 - If you are swimming or exercising in water for more than 30 minutes, you might want to take a bottle of water with you.
 Taking regular small sips will keep you hydrated.

 - Avoid swimming in hot or very cold water.

 - If you feel unwell, leave the water straight away and contact your midwife or GP.

-If you like the idea of doing exercises in a group, aquanatal classes are a good choice because they are designed specifically for pregnant women.
-It’s a good way to meet your pregnant neighbours too.
+If you like the idea of exercising in a group, you might like to try aquanatal classes.
+The exercises are designed for pregnancy and are a good way to meet other parents-to-be.

 A typical aquanatal class may include: